max-lt/pears-cdn/README.md

 - `PORT` / `--port` - The port to listen on.
 Default is 8080.
 - `SEED` / `--seed` - The path to the seed directory.
 Required if `join` is not set.
 - `JOIN` / `--join` - The drive key to join.
 Required if `seed` is not set.
+- `FULL` / `--full` - In replica mode (join), this flag will download all files from the drive.
+Default is false.

 > Note: Command line arguments take precedence over environment variables.